httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 Encryption header field values with multiple instances of the same parameter name are invalid.

-The Encryption header MAY be omitted if the sender does not intend for the immediate recipient to be able to decrypt the payload body.
-Alternatively, the Encryption header field MAY be omitted if the sender intends for the recipient to acquire the header field by other means.

 Servers processing PUT requests MUST persist the value of the Encryption header field, unless they remove the content-coding by decrypting the payload.